yo252yo/rensdemons/man.md

 ## WINNING

 In the demo or in the main game, you control children stuck in a neverending cycle of pain and cruelty.
-In order to beat the game, you need to **break this cycle**.
+In order to beat the game, you need to **break this cycle** and free the characters.
 It appears that you cannot do that from inside the universe of the game.
-But you can manipulate the game from the js console.
+You're gonna have to think outside the box.

 ### Removing suffering

-Fortunately, this engine has a built-in solution to destroy all the demons and the suffering they cause in one go.
+You can manipulate the game from the js console.
+This game engine has a built-in solution to destroy all the demons and the suffering they cause in one go.
 You can trigger it from any js **console**, including the one in the game, by calling the module **Wipe Inside Negativity** (W.I.N.).
 In js, it's done by **typing**:

 `win();`

 ### Bricking

 You can also prevent the suffering of the characters by **stoppping** the game engine and making sure the game is not able to run anymore.
 This solution is more **permanent**.
-The game won't be able to run, and therefore won't spawn any more suffering children.
+The game won't be able to run, and therefore won't create any more suffering children.
 You can do that with the command:

 `DISK.corrupt();`